reactstrap/reactstrap/README.md

     - `isOpen` - current state for items like dropdown, popover, tooltip
     - `toggle` - callback for toggling `isOpen` in the controlling component
     - `color` - applies color classes, ex: `<Button color="danger"/>`
-    - `size` for controlling size classes. ex: `<Button size="sm"/>`
+    - `size` - for controlling size classes. ex: `<Button size="sm"/>`
+    - `tag` - customize component output by passing in an element name or Component
-    - boolean based props (attributes) when possible for alternative style classes or sr-only content
+    - boolean based props (attributes) when possible for alternative style classes or `sr-only` content

 ## Documentation